 The Arkansas State University Writing Center prides itself on providing the necessary tools and resources needed to help strengthen individual writing skills.
 Sessions are peer-led, and our staff consists of students who understand both the frustrations and joys of writing.
 The Writing Center is a comfortable learning space in which ALL members of the A-State community-- undergraduate students, graduate students, faculty, and staff-- can receive feedback on their writing, be it academic, professional, or personal in nature.
 Our goal is to help you improve your writing skills in any area; from research and brainstorming to formatting and finalizing, our tutors will work with you every step of the way.
 The Writing Center can provide you with resources, advice, useful critiques, and motivation for any project or piece of writing you choose.
 We also encourage students and faculty members to attend our writing workshops, both creative and professional, for peer-review sessions, refresher information and resources, and a sense of community with other students.

-You can utilize the center by walking in, setting up an appointment in person or via phone at (870) 972-3451, scheduling weekly appointments with the same tutor, working with one of our embedded tutors in the agriculture, engineering, and business departments attending one of our workshops, and joining one of our writing groups.
+You can utilize the center by setting up an appointment via Penji.
+Students may schedule weekly appointments with the same tutor, work with one of our embedded tutors in the agriculture, engineering, and business departments, attend one of our workshops, or join one of our writing groups.

 Our Writing Consultants will: